July 25 Entire issue of the leading law-medicine journal devoted to describing the many problems with the wellness industry.

 June 19 Wellness bridges the partisan divide: both the left-wing and right-wing media hate it.
 Here’s Newsmax weighing in on the harms that Wellsteps’ program has caused in Boise.

 April 20 Health News Review‘s wellness debate podcast is rather one-sided.
-The Wellness Ignorati didn’t show up.
+The wellness industry trade association didn’t show up.
 And who can blame them?
 Transparency is their fifth-worst nightmare (after facts, data, integrity, and me).

 March 15 LA Times and Chicago Tribune on the latest wellness “scam.”